Waiting for cancer results is one of the most stressful parts of cancer. These are our 7 best tips for coping through it.

 - Waiting to see if you’ll be heading to the emergency room…

-Sometimes the waiting game is just stressful and annoying.
-But most of the time, waiting is absolutely terrifying and the most stressful part of cancer, because it feels like your whole future is hanging in the balance.
+Sometimes the waiting is just stressful and annoying.
+But most of the time, waiting for cancer results is absolutely terrifying and the most stressful part of cancer.
+It feels like your whole life is hanging in the balance.

 Waiting freaking SUCKS.

-What my family and I found over the course of our journey is that having a plan to help you get through the stress and terror of the waiting periods will help you TREMENDOUSLY.
+What we found over the course of our journey is that having a plan to help you get through the stress and terror of waiting for cancer results will help you TREMENDOUSLY.

 But before you do that, stop for a minute and breathe…

-How many times have you created the most horrific possible outcomes in your head?
-You know what I am talking about, you have entered yourself into the absolute worst case scenario before you’re even out of the starting gate.
+You have entered yourself into the absolute worst-case scenario before you’re even out of the starting gate.

-Take a breath and put your faith in God.
-Truth is, he’s the only one in control of all this anyway…
+Take a deep breath and put your faith in God.
+Unload it all on Him.
+The truth is, he’s the only one in control of this anyway…

-And whatever is actually happening, is probably not nearly as terrifying as whatever is happening in your head.
+Remind yourself every day… whatever is actually happening, it’s not nearly as terrifying as whatever’s playing out in your head.

 Now, on to making a plan…